 · Overwhelming student debt.
 “Knowing that a conservative investment plan will generally have pretty astounding returns on a long enough time horizon doesn’t seem to mean much when it looks like you’ll still be indebted for much of that time frame due to student debt,” writes Kyle Russell in Business Insider.

-· The American Dream is further out of reach for Millennials than it was their parents and grandparents.
+· The American Dream is further out of reach for younger people than it was their parents and grandparents.
 “The American dream means buying a house, and accomplishing that AND paying off student debt AND building up a nest egg AND saving for your kid’s education seems impossible.
 Instead of investing slowly and steadily, they’d rather gamble for the chance to accomplish all of those things,” writes Russell.

 I get it.
 When you feel that the odds are heavily stacked against you, it’s easy to reason, “What do I have to lose?” and convince yourself that gambling on an aggressive investment like cryptocurrencies is a smart move.